Christian M. 6 min read

 Are mesh networks more expensive than traditional Wi-Fi routers?

-Wi-Fi routers are necessary and included by default in your business broadband deal.
+Wi-Fi routers are necessary and included by default in business broadband deals.
 Mesh networks are an add-on that will cost your business.

 If you compare a new, more powerful business WiFi router with a mesh network, mesh networks are still more expensive due to their advanced features and ability to cover larger areas with multiple nodes.